HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 The Eyes on Texas was peacefully crossing the street to get to a better shade spot when this group of marchers advanced faster than expected.
 Some rude shouting was heard.
 Something to do with blocking the view of the television cameras.

-The Wheeling Elvi.
-An article in the Dallas paper the next day said the Elvi were quite miserable in their hot pompodour wigs waiting for the parade to start.
+Arlington 4th of July Parade Elvis The Wheeling Elvi.
+An article in the Dallas paper the next day said the Elvi were quite miserable in their hot pompadour wigs waiting for the parade to start.

 This float was "Helping the First Texans Find Their Way Home".
 It is not known what this means or refers to.
 If anyone knows, please email the answer.